 One place to start is with family names.
 If you have access to a family tree, scour through it to see if any old family names appeal to you.
 You may also wish to honor a grandparent or sibling in the naming of your child.

 There are also dozens of baby and parenting sites with baby name lists.
-If the recent royal births inspire you, search for a royal baby name list, or if you love all things magic, look for a wizarding or magical baby name list online6!
+If the recent royal births inspire you, search for a royal baby name list, or if you love all things magic, look for a wizarding or magical baby name list online!

 Most people have a name decided on before they enter the hospital, even if they choose not to announce it publicly until after the baby is born.
 If you are not finding out the gender of your baby beforehand, then have a few names ready and see which one fits the best once you meet your bundle of joy for the first time.

-Preparing your Baby’s Room
+Preparing Your Baby’s Room

 Designing the nursery is one of the most enjoyable and exciting parts of your pregnancy journey.
 You should begin preparing your baby’s room by the end of the second trimester to ensure that everything is ready in case your little one decides to make an early entrance into the world.